 There are over 215,000 consultations to Australian chiropractors each week.

-Through their extensive five-year university training, chiropractors are uniquely positioned to help Australians lead healthy lifestyles through drug-free care.
+Chiropractors are uniquely positioned to help Australians lead healthy lifestyles through drug-free care because of their extensive five-year university training.

-Australian chiropractors are also government registered and regulated health professionals.
+Australian chiropractors are government registered and regulated health professionals.